We Feed People: Release

 We Feed People had its world premiere in Austin, Texas, at the SXSW Film Festival, and was released in select theaters throughout the U.S., including the SVA Theater in Manhattan, New York, on May 3, 2022, where many dignitaries, including Hillary Clinton with her daughter Chelsea Clinton, actors Drew Barrymore, Richard Gere, Steve Buscemi, and Liev Schreiber, and comedian Stephen Colbert attended.
 Celebrity chefs Rachael Ray and Eric Ripert also attended the screening, which was followed by a conversation moderated by Padma Lakshmi, host of the American television series Top Chef.

 The film began streaming on Disney+ on May 27, 2022.
-On June 16, 2022, National Geographic Documentary Films announced that the film would begin streaming on Hulu and that on the following evening it would receive a special screening on the National Georgraphic Channel.
+On June 16, 2022, National Geographic Documentary Films announced that the film would begin streaming on Hulu and that on the following evening it would receive a special screening on the National Geographic Channel.

 Reception

 Critical response

 We Feed People was generally well received by critics.
 In The Wall Street Journal, John Anderson writes, "Alternately inspiring and dismaying, the movie is also informative, engaging and reads like an application for the Nobel Peace Prize."
-Glenn Kenny, critic for the film review website RogerEbert.com noted that "It’s refreshing to see an account of a famous food guy who doesn’t wallow in his own character defects."
+Glenn Kenny, critic for the film review website RogerEbert.com noted that "It's refreshing to see an account of a famous food guy who doesn't wallow in his own character defects."
 For The Hollywood Reporter, Dan Fienberg added that "It captures enough of the methodology behind Andrés’ trajectory to be consistently interesting and it's pragmatic enough not to be exclusively worshipful."

+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 8 critics, indicating "generally favorable" reviews.